-There's a menacing exception to the general rule that it's up to you whether taxes will be withheld from payments from pensions, annuities, IRAs and other retirement plans.
+There's an exception to the general rule that it's up to you whether taxes will be withheld from payments from pensions, annuities, IRAs, and other retirement plans.
 If you get a lump-sum payment or other rollover distribution from a company plan, you could fall into a pension-payout trap.

-As mentioned earlier, if you take such a distribution, the company is required by law to withhold a flat 20% for the IRS... even if you simply plan to roll over the money into an IRA.
-Even if you complete the rollover within the 60 days required by law, the IRS will still hold onto the 20% until you file a tax return for the year and demand a refund.
-Worse yet, how can you roll over 100% of the lump sum if the IRS is holding onto 20% of it?
-Failure to come up with the extra money for the IRA would mean that amount would be considered a taxable distribution — triggering an immediate tax bill, maybe penalties and certainly forever reducing the amount in your IRA tax shelter.
+If you take a distribution from your pension, annuity, IRA or other retirement plan, the company is required by law to withhold a flat 20% for the IRS.
+That’s true even if you plan to roll over the money into an IRA.
+Even if you complete the rollover within the sixty days required by law, the IRS will still hold onto the 20% until you file a tax return for the year and request a refund.
+What can make it more confusing is how can you roll over 100% of the lump sum if the IRS is holding onto 20% of it?
+Failure to come up with the extra money for the IRA would mean that amount would be considered a taxable distribution.
+That would, in turn, trigger an immediate tax bill and reduce the amount in your IRA.

-Fortunately, there's an easy way around that miserable outcome.
-Simply ask your employer to send the money directly to a rollover IRA.
-As long as the check is made out to your IRA and not to you personally, there's no withholding.
+Fortunately, there's a way around that outcome.
+Ask your employer to send the money directly to a rollover IRA.
+If the check is made out to your IRA, and not to you personally, there's no withholding.

 The RMD Workaround

-Required minimum distributions (RMDs) weren't required in 2020 — but they're back again for 2021 and beyond.
+Required minimum distributions (RMDs) weren't required a couple of years ago — but they're back for 2021 and beyond.
 Fortunately, though, retirees taking RMDs from their traditional IRAs may have an extra option for meeting the pay-as-you-go demand.

-If you don't need the required distribution to live on during the year, wait until December to take the money.
-And ask your IRA sponsor to hold back a big chunk of it for the IRS—enough to cover your estimated tax on both the RMD and your other taxable income as well.
+If you don't need the RMD to live on during the year, you could wait until December to take the money.
+And ask your IRA sponsor to hold back a large portion of the distribution for the IRS—enough to cover your estimated tax on both the RMD and your other taxable income.

 Give Money to Charity